Serving Every Symbol: All-Symbol PIR and Batch Codes: ASP and ASB Properties of Codes with Fixed Parameters

 \begin{conjecture} The simplex code $\mC \le \F_2^n$ of dimension $k$ and length $n=2^k-1$ is a $2^{k-1}$-functional batch code. \end{conjecture}

-Note that since all vectors in $\F_2^k$ show up as columns of the generator matrix of $\mC$, the property of being a $t$-functional batch code reduces to being a $t$-all-symbol batch code.
-The following result has been proven in~\cite[Lemma 12]{wang2017switch}.
+Note that since all vectors in $\F_2^k$ appear as columns of the generator matrix of $\mC$, the property of being a $t$-functional batch code is equivalent to being a $t$-all-symbol batch code.